Rfam/rfam-docs/docs/source/rfam-cloud.rst

 2. Prepare a SEED file
 ^^^^^^^^^^^^^^^^^^^^^^

 Each family has a :ref:`glossary:seed alignment` file called ``SEED`` that contains a multiple sequence alignment of the confirmed instances of a family.
-To get started, you will need a :ref:`glossary:Stockholm format` file with at least 1 RNA sequence and a consensus secondary structure in :ref:`glossary:WUSS format`, for example see the `tRNA SEED alignment <https://xfamsvn.ebi.ac.uk/svn/data_repos/trunk/Families/RF00005/SEED>`_.
+To get started, you will need a :ref:`glossary:Stockholm format` file with at least 1 RNA sequence and a consensus secondary structure, for example see the `tRNA seed alignment <https://xfamsvn.ebi.ac.uk/svn/data_repos/trunk/Families/RF00005/SEED>`_.

 If you already have a ``SEED`` file on your local computer, copy it to Rfam cloud using ``scp``::